Myrthe Schoot

-Myrthe Schoot (born 29 August 1988) is a Dutch volleyball player, who plays as a libero.
-She is a member of the Women's National Team and competed at the 2016 Summer Olympics in Rio de Janeiro.
+Myrthe Mathilde Schoot (born 29 August 1988) is a retired Dutch volleyball player, who played as a libero.
+She was a member of the Women's National Team and competed at the 2016 Summer Olympics in Rio de Janeiro.

 Career

 In June 2009, Myrthe Schoot made her debut in the national team in the match against Japan at the Montreux Volley Masters.

 She participated in the 2016 FIVB World Grand Prix, 2017 FIVB World Grand Prix. and 2018 FIVB Volleyball Women's Nations League.